bmphx2/JSTargetFuzzer-v1.0/README.md

 The programs analyzed during the experiment are compressed in ZIP files and saved in ./analyzed_programs folder.

 ### RQ3
+The crashes found during our experiment is located in ./crashes/.
+Both JS files responsible for the JerryScript and Duktape crashes are stored in the folder.

-The JavaScript engine files responsible for the crashes are saved in a directory determined by the command-line, for example
+The JavaScript files that caused  the crashes are saved in a directory determined by the command-line, for example
 ```bash
 swift-run FuzzilliCli --profile=duktape /home/kali/PhD/JSEs/duktape/build/duk-fuzzilli --storagePath=./crashes-duktape/
 ```
 Then the directory ./crashes-duktape/crashes will store the files responsible for crashes during the fuzzing campaign.
-The crashes found during our experiment is located in ./crashes/